Vaccines for the Littlest Kids Have Already Flopped

 Infant-and-toddler vaccination is now manifesting as yet another symptom of the U.S.’s hyper-individualistic approach to crisis containment.
 Wear a mask or don’t; nab a shot or don’t.
 Vaccinating the youngest kids will change many little lives.
 But with so many weights stacked against pediatric vaccination, America will struggle to eke out its biggest benefits for the population at large.

 The primary perk of getting a COVID vaccine is still simple.
 The shots “help the body do its thing faster,” says Nathan Chomilo, a pediatrician and health-equity advocate in Minnesota: speeding the process of booting the bug, shortening symptoms, and keeping them from turning severe.
 Vaccinated kids are more spared the tolls of debilitating and deadly disease, such as long COVID, MIS-C, and more.

 Children can also easily contract the coronavirus and spread it around; “if we’re even halving the amount of kid-prompted transmission we’re having, it’s going to make a substantial difference in day-to-day life,” says Emily Martin, an infectious-disease epidemiologist at the University of Michigan.
-Vaccinated children would be less likely to catch the coronavirus and pass it on; parents, siblings, and grandparents, in turn, would be less likely to be pulled out of work and risk losing income.
-Schools and daycares would be safer.
-Entire neighborhoods and counties could be better buffered against future outbreaks and the associated toll on education, child care, employment, and social pursuits.
+Vaccinated children would be less likely to infect parents, siblings, and grandparents, who would be less likely to be pulled out of work and risk losing income.
+Schools and daycares would be safer, and entire neighborhoods would be better buffered against future outbreaks.

-All that’s certainly likely in particular parts of the country, where parents are already “waiting at the door,” Calarco said.
-(As a parent to a 4-year-old son, she’s one of them.)
-But such a rosy scenario won’t play out everywhere.
-“We’re going to see a separation of communities”—a patchwork map of immunity across the United States, Martin told me, exacerbating existing disparities.
+Such a rosy scenario won’t play out everywhere.
+“We’re going to see a separation of communities,” Martin told me, exacerbating existing disparities.
 Uptake has lagged spectacularly in other age groups: Only 60 percent of 12-to-17-year-olds, and 29 percent of 5-to-11-year-olds, have gotten their first duo of doses.
 “It seems like the younger the kids are, the more hesitant parents have been,” says Lanre Falusi, a pediatrician at Children’s National Hospital in Washington, D.C.

-And communities that have struggled to muster support for the shots are likely to see the same pattern, repeated more dramatically, for the under-5s.
-Which means that they’ll also maintain the status quo of having teachers and parents constantly out sick, exposed to gobs of virus, or caring for ill children, many of them too young to mask or isolate.
-Educator shortages will persist; classroom closures will go on.
+Which means that places that struggle to muster support for shots will also likely maintain the status quo of having teachers and parents constantly out sick, exposed to gobs of virus, or caring for ill children, many of them too young to mask or isolate.
 Spread, too, will further surge.
 “The household is really where the activity is” when it comes to viral spread, Martin told me.
 To have the youngest kids “stay our susceptible group will continue to drive infection into the rest of the family.”

 Martin, for one, is “not completely pessimistic about uptake” in the youngest age group.
 Kids under 5 are tightly tethered to the pediatrician, and in that alone, “there’s this regular structure,” she told me, including a trusted expert to advise decisions on immunization.
 Vaccination for kids this little is already a norm.
 Even flu shots, which in most parts of the country aren’t required to start school, are more popular among infants and toddlers than they are among adults under the age of 65.

-But in the eyes of many parents, the COVID vaccines don’t fit neatly into that roster of shots.
-“A lot of my families trust other vaccines on the traditional vaccine schedule,” says Sanjeev Sriram, a pediatrician in Maryland, where he treats a predominantly low-income, Black, and Latino patient population.
-Some of the parents he talks to are vaccinated against COVID and still balk at the notion of dosing their young kids with a shot hurtled through a program nicknamed “Warp Speed”—which, Sriram told me, sounds like a euphemism for unvetted and totally rushed.
+But while “a lot of my families trust other vaccines on the traditional vaccine schedule,” they’re skeptical of COVID vaccines, says Sanjeev Sriram, a pediatrician in Maryland, where he treats a predominantly low-income, Black, and Latino patient population.
+Some parents are vaccinated against COVID and still balk at dosing their young kids with a shot hurtled through a program nicknamed “Warp Speed”—which, Sriram told me, sounds like a euphemism for unvetted and totally rushed.
 The vaccine—marketed as free and ultra-effective—also feels like a suspicious departure from many of his patients’ typical experiences with health care.
 “They’re like, ‘Where were you with the free, helpful stuff before?’”
 Sriram said, as if families are worried there’s a catch.

 With time, the conversations have only gotten more fraught.
 Suresh Boppana, a pediatric infectious-disease specialist in Alabama, the state with the lowest rate of COVID vaccine uptake among 5-to-11-year-olds, told me that, in some cases, the families he works with—even some of his colleagues—are so against vaccinating their kids that they refuse to partake in discussions at all.
 “They just don’t even want to engage,” he told me.